We may earn money or products from the companies mentioned in this post.

 Oh, how I used to hate heading to the grocery store (some days I still do).
 Going with kids in tow is tough; toss sensory issues into the mix, and it’s even harder.
 The side glances.
 Comments.
 Apparently the grocery store is where parenting experts spend their time, who knew?

-- Expect the unexpected.
 You may not make it through your grocery list.
 You may without incident.
 Your child might go hug a stranger.
 Or go into meltdown mode because they are out of her favorite cookies.
 Not that I’d know from experience or anything…..

-- Perfect the ‘smile and nod’.
 People will stare.
 Say things under their breath.
 I’d be lying if I said it didn’t irritate me.
 (I’ve noticed it more that Nats is older; when she was a toddler, certain behaviors are more socially accepted).
 Learn to smile.
 I’ve made eye contact, smiled and said the most polite, albeit sarcastic “Thank you, you’re just too kind!” to people who feel the need to comment.

-- Trust your instincts.
 You’ll know when you walk into the store if it’s a good idea or not.
 If it’s an unusually crowded day or time, or overly noisy, it might make sense to try again at another time.